 This course provides a survey of mathematical techniques used in the technical trades including: an introduction to linear equations; scientific notation; plane and solid geometry; and, triangle trigonometry.
 There is an emphasis on practical applications related to a variety of technical fields throughout.
-Prerequisite: Mathematics 71A or 71X (completed with a grade of "C" or higher).
-May not receive credit if Mathematics 71 or 71Y or INDT 74 has been completed.
-1.5 lecture hours.
-AA/AS GE (if MATH 71A + 71B completed)
+May not receive credit if Mathematics 71Y or INDT 74 has been completed.
+Prerequisite: MATH 71A (completed with a grade of "C" or higher).
+1.5 hours lecture